 The EU, far too long dependent on US leadership, stands and watches, stunned and hoping that the nightmare goes away and the Anglo-Americans return to normality.
 Others, preferably outside of the spotlight [like the new Ukrainian president, Zelenskyi], have turned to uninhibited servility in hope of gaining something better or avoiding something worse in return.
 More independent and active powers, like Russia and China now expand their spheres of influence over the economic, political and military landscape left undefended by the dissolving Anglo-American leadership.

 Just as with the implosion of the Soviet communist empire, the signs for the Anglo-American implosion have been there for years already.
 Still, hardly anyone could foresee the summer and autumn of 2016 and what followed.
 Again, no particular crises or military enemies were involved.
 Unlike the case of the Soviet empire, the Anglo-American world has remained economically not only viable, but strong – growing and still managing to retain its leadership position.
-So, what could have caused the simultaneous and irreconcilable political divisions that have emerged in both the US and the UK?
+So, what could have caused the destructive and irreconcilable political divisions that have emerged in both the US and the UK?
 Several reasons for this have been presented and debated.
 I will not review them but instead suggest a wild conspiracy theory.

 If what we now see is the end of the Anglo-American order, what will be the future of our European lingua franca, English?

-In my first years of attending meetings of the CEC (Commission of the European Communities) DG Research in Brussels and Ispra, the delegates were nominated by national governments and three to four languages were used with simultaneous interpretations.
+In my first years of attending meetings at the CEC (Commission of the European Communities) DG Research in Brussels and Ispra, the delegates were nominated by national governments and three to four languages were used with simultaneous interpretations.
 In 1993, EEC became the EU and CEC became the EC (European Commission).
 Similar task force and working group meetings continued but members were now invited, only English was used and the work became much more business-like.
 We, Scandinavian newcomers, usually spoke better English than our Central and Southern European colleagues and we clearly benefited.
-Still, few missed the days of earphones and interpretations.
-Now, imagine the UK has gone, really gone the hard Brexit way.
+Few missed the days of earphones and interpretations.
+Now, imagine the UK gone, really gone the hard Brexit way.
 Will English remain our European lingua franca?
 My guess is that it will, even if no English-speaking Irish individuals were present.
 The ground level work of the EC needs the English language and ongoing involvement of both English and American experts much more than EU needs the United Kingdom.

 Remember that Latin remained the language of higher learning in Europe from theology to medicine for 1300 years after the fall of the [West] Roman Empire.